 The manufacturer of the device or a representative of the manufacturer.

+(5) An individual trained or experienced in the installation, calibration, and general functionality of totalizing flow meters pursuant to section 1042, subdivision (a).

 “Report” means a report of groundwater extraction as required by section 5202 of the Water Code that includes the information required by section 5203 of the Water Code.